 2. Perform a water test before making your first meal.

-This step is recommended by the Instant Pot company.
 Before cooking any food in a new Instant Pot, fill the liner with water and take it for a test run.
 You can read more about this step on the Instant Pot’s website.
 This will help you gain the confidence needed to actually cook a meal.
-Many times, just turning on the Instant Pot is all you need to get over any initial fear.
+Many times, just turning on the Instant Pot is all you need to get over any fear.

-3. The Instant Pot isn’t necessarily the fastest way to cook every meal.
+3. The Instant Pot isn’t the fastest way to cook every meal.

-The Instant Pot can cook food listening fast, but when you factor in the amount of time it takes the pot to come to pressure, it’s not always the speediest way to cook.
+The Instant Pot can cook food listening fast, but when you factor in the amount of time it takes the pot to come to pressure, it’s not always the fastest way to cook a particular food.
 The amount of time it takes for the Instant Pot to come to pressure depends on how much is in the pot and also the size of the pot (the 8-quart Instant Pot takes longer to build pressure).